pyControl/docs/docs/user-guide/command-line-interface.md

 # Command line interface

 The pyControl command line interface (CLI) is a python module which provides tools for controlling micropython boards (pyboards) running pyControl from a Python interpreter running on the host computer.
-The two principal tools are the `pycboard` class and the `run_experiment` function/script.
-The Pycboard class provides an interface for controlling a single pyboard at a time, while run_experiment runs an experiment on a set of pyboards.
+The two principal tools are the `Pycboard` class and the `run_experiment` function/script.
+The Pycboard class provides an interface for controlling a single pyboard at a time and is typically used when prototyping tasks or testing a hardware setup.
+The run_experiment function runs a task on a set of pyboards and stores the data generated to disk, as the name suggests it is normally used for running experiments.

 ## Installation

-The recomended way of installing the pyControl CLI is to download the file `pyControl-cli.zip` from the repositories [downloads](https://bitbucket.org/takam/pycontrol/downloads) page.
+The recomended way of installing the pyControl CLI is to download the file `pyControl-cli.zip` from the repository's [downloads](https://bitbucket.org/takam/pycontrol/downloads) page.
 Unzip the folder on your computers filesystem, in the following documentation we will assume that the root directory of the repository is located at `C:\pyControl-cli`.

 When you unpack the repository you will have the following folder structure: